OCA/connector-redmine/connector_redmine/README.rst

     - Key: the REST API key of your Redmine instance
 - Click on the button to test the connection

+You must set one Redmine service as the default one.
+You must check the box `Default Redmine Service`.
+By default, the timesheets of every user will be imported from that redmine service.
+If a user needs to import his timesheets from a different redmine service, he may change it in his preference settings, the same way you switch companies.

 Known issues / Roadmap
 ======================